martinboller/gse/README.md

   - ~~Not tested with separate scanner systems~~

 ### Latest changes
+#### 2021-09-24 - August Greenbone releases
+  Modified to work with the latest releases from Greenbone
 #### 2021-09-14 - Debian 10 and 11 support
   Works with Debian 10 (Buster) and Debian 11 (Bullseye).
 Likely to work with most Debian based distros, but some checks in the scripts expect Debian 10 or 11.
 #### 2021-05-08 - updated to 21.4.0.